MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMScriptDeploymentType.md

 ### -RepairCommand

-Starting in version 2002, use this parameter to configure the repair command.
+Use this parameter to configure the repair command.
 Also configure the **RepairWorkingDirectory** parameter.

 Starting in version 2006, you can specify an empty string.